mapro0103/cipher-suite-hopping-test-setup/test-environment/README.md

 - Decodes the covert message by matching cipher suite permutations to ASCII values
 - Generates detailed reports of captured transmissions
 - Calculates statistics on bandwidth, transmission time, and data rates
+- Creates detailed reports of all transmissions in `/tmp/tls_report_*` files
+- Exports statistical metrics as JSON files to `/tmp/metrics_*` for later analysis

 #### Usage